 There are a few fundamental similarities - they are both derived from petroleum, they both emit carbon dioxide and water, and they both burn at a similar temperature.

 When it comes to the winter months, however, propane has an immediate advantage as it is more effective at temperatures below freezing.

-For this reason, caravanners looking to venture out during the winter months are advised to switch over to propane, or at the very least take a small propane canister as a back-up.
+For this reason, caravanners looking to venture out during the winter months are advised to switch over to propane for their touring caravan, or at the very least take a small propane canister as a back up.

 When it comes to replacing or refilling your gas canisters, the most important thing is to visit a caravan dealer or a professional who is signed up to the Gas Safe register.